biosustain/shu/docs/source/index.rst

 * **Left click** and drag to move around the map.
 * **Scroll whell** to zoom in and out.
+* **Middle click** on a histogram or the legend (on its center) and drag the mouse while holding the button to move it.
 * **Right click** on a histogram or the legend (on its center) and drag the mouse while holding the button to zoom in/out to rotate it.
-On axis mode, scale the axis instead.
-* **Middle click** on a histogram or the legend (on its center) and drag the mouse while holding the button to move it.
+* **Right click + Shift** on a histogram (on its center) and drag the mouse while holding the button to scale the x-axis of the histogram.
 * :code:`+` and :code:`-` keys to scale up and down the legend.
-If :code:`Control` is pressed, the Settings are scale
+If :code:`Control` is pressed, the Settings are scale.
-* :code:`s` to toggle axis mode, which shows the histogram axes and allows for scaling them.
 * The `Settings` window can be used to change the appeareance and export the map as a json or an image.

 Contents